holmesadrianh/PaySpace-Assessment/README.md

 ## Part 3
 Re-implemented part 2 into VueJS.
 The data for the books was also migrated to a json file and reusable sections were converted to components.

+## Part 4
+Created a simple page with the single goal of finding longest palindromic substring. in addition, sample strings have been included to test the functionality.